Fuseit/fuse-dev-tools/README.md

 ## Creating a release

-To create a release you must type in the command below using the arguments `-a` being the repository name from github you want to release and `-b` for the version increase of the application, which supports the values major, minor and patch
+To create a release you must type in the command below using the arguments `-a` being the repository name from github you want to release and `-b` for the version increase of the application, which supports the values major, minor, patch and pre.

 Example usage:
 `./bin/create-release -a fuse_courses -b patch`